This post may contain affiliate links. Please see my disclosure policy for details.

 It seemed like the whole of Cockington Village was filled with unique cottages and houses around the area.
 All looking like they had been here for centuries!

-It looked as pretty as a postcard and I couldn’t get enough on photographing the the whole area.
+It looked as pretty as a postcard and I couldn’t get enough of photographing the whole area.

 Some had gorgeous gardens with the first signs of spring and daffodils growing.
-Others were painted in all different colours with old upholster work and the ’S’ brackets on the side.
+Others were painted in all different colours with old upholstery work and the ’S’ brackets on the side.